Peavey 5150: 5150II / 6505 Plus

 The 6505+ is a second version of the 6505 and is identical to the 5150II.
 It features an extra 12AX7 tube in the preampstage, to prevent breakup in the clean channel.
 It features separate 3-band EQ, presence and resonance controls for the 2 channels.
 It also features only one input, unlike the 6505, which had two.
 There are bias testpoints on the back, making changes to the tubes easier.

-It is available in a 60 watt 1x12 combo (Called 6505+112), of which the internal circuitry is identical to that of the head, with exception of using 2 instead of 4 6L6GC powertubes an additional 3-spring reverb.
+It is available in a 60 watt 1x12 combo (Called 6505+112), of which the internal circuitry is similar to the head, but with 5 tubes in the preamplifier, using 2 instead of 4 6L6GC powertubes an additional 3-spring reverb.
 It is made in China to cut costs.